arugifa/blu-mkv/README.rst

 - Python >= 3.4
 - Mkvmerge >= 8.7
 - Ffprobe >= 2.8
+- OpenJDK 7, for analyzing discs with BD-J content
 - sudo, for mounting/unmounting disk images

 Optionally, if you want to add support for 3D titles, you also need: